Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 Seeds and nuts are good sources of non-heme iron and an assemblage of proteins, vitamins, minerals, antioxidants, fiber, healthy fats, and beneficial plant compounds.
 If you are anemic and want to increase daily iron intake, add varieties of nuts and seeds to your diet, containing the highest amounts.

-• Pumpkin, hemp, sesame, and flaxseeds are richest in iron, even various edible products from these seeds are also worth considering.
+• Pumpkin, hemp, sesame, and flaxseeds are richest in iron; various edible products from these seeds are also worth considering.

-• Nuts and nut butter contain quite a bit of non-heme iron, such as almonds, cashews, pine nuts, and macadamia nuts contain between 1–1.6 mg of iron per ounce.
+• Nuts and nut butter contain quite a bit of non-heme iron; almonds, cashews, pine nuts, and macadamia nuts contain between 1 and 1.6 mg of iron per ounce.

 Add a small portion to your platter each day.
-Also blanching or roasting nuts may damage their nutrients, consuming it as raw and unblenched is better.
-As for nut butter, it’s best to choose a 100% natural variety to avoid an unnecessary dose of added oils, sugars and salt.
+Also, blanching or roasting nuts may damage their nutrients; consuming them raw and unblenched is better.
+As for nut butter, it’s best to choose a 100% natural variety to avoid an unnecessary dose of added oils, sugars, and salt.

 When following an anemia diet plan or home remedies for anemia, make sure to remember these guidelines: